 It is normal to have reactions to a trauma.
-Most people are at least somewhat upset after a trauma.
+Most children are at least somewhat upset after a trauma.
 Some have stronger reactions.
 There are many reasons why some have stronger reactions than others.
 Some of the reasons for stronger reactions are:

-Trauma involved serious danger, injury or death Trauma was personally experienced During the trauma there were strong feelings of fear or shame Past history of trauma Past history of psychological problems Being female Negative reactions from others after the trauma
+Trauma involved serious danger, injury or death Trauma was personally experienced During the trauma there were strong feelings of fear or shame Parents or caregivers being really upset about the trauma Past history of trauma Past history of psychological problems Being female Negative reactions from others after the trauma